bmuramatsu/ocw-to-go/README.md

 - `build`: Build the site with production settings.
 - `dev`: Combination of `serve` and `watch` for convenience.
+- `formatcheck`: Checks code formatting with prettier.
+- `formatfix`: Runs the formatter on all files in src.
+Be careful with it!
 - `lint`: Run ESLint on the project.
 - `serve`: Serve the site on port 8088.
 - `test`: Run the test suite.